astropy/pytest-arraydiff/README.rst

 in the tests (e.g. ``np.testing.assert_allclose(x, [1, 2, 3])``).

-The basic idea is that you can write a test that generates a Numpy array (or other related objects depending on the format).
-You can then either run the tests in a mode to **generate** reference files from the arrays, or you can run the tests in **comparison** mode, which will compare the results of the tests to the reference ones within some tolerance.
+The basic idea is that you can write a test that generates a Numpy array (or other related objects depending on the format, e.g. pandas DataFrame).
+You can then either run the
+tests in a mode to **generate** reference files from the arrays, or you can run the tests in **comparison** mode, which will compare the results of the tests to the reference ones within some tolerance.